offyerrocker/PD2-TacticalLeaning/README.md

  Adds the ability to "lean", similar to games like Rainbow Six: Siege.
  This does not have additional effects.

-Requires the mod "HoldTheKey" in order to work!
+### Requires the mod "HoldTheKey" in order to work!

-	Download link and instructions for HoldTheKey can be found here: https://modworkshop.net/mod/22253
+* Download link and instructions for HoldTheKey can be found here: https://modworkshop.net/mod/22253

-	Or, an alternate link to its GitHub repository, if ModWorkshop is down: https://github.com/offyerrocker/HoldTheKey
+* Or, an alternate link to its GitHub repository, if ModWorkshop is down: https://github.com/offyerrocker/HoldTheKey

+### Usage

 To use this mod, bind a key in the Mod Keybinds menu or the Tactical Leaning mod options menu, and use those keys in-game to lean left or right.